Lucgril/Masaccio/IoT Spring Server/README.md

 * [Cassandra - 3.11.1](http://cassandra.apache.org/download/)
 * [Spring Boot - 1.5.3](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot/1.3.5.RELEASE)

 Please refer "IoTData.cql" file to create Keyspace and Tables in Cassandra Database, which are required by this application.
-This is the same file which is available in "iot-spark-processor" project.
+This is the same file which is available in "IoT Spark Processor" project.

 You can build and run this application using below commands.
 Please check resources/cassandra.properties for configuration details.